marifarwi/Soilpunk_joulethief/README.md

 * Connect your joule thief to the mud battery and see if it works.
 We haven't tried this yet, so it really is an experiment!
 * Try sending information using your joulethief, using your communication protocol
-* Share the resulting messages, discuss how and when entropy (noise) entered the process
+* Share the resulting messages, discuss how and when entropy (noise) entered the process and what that means for what and how is communicated.
 * Display your mud batteries with LED lights in your space :)

 ------------------